History of Alabama Crimson Tide football: Early history (1892–1957)

-Wallace Wade era (1923–1930)

-Shortly after head coach Xen Scott's death, Brown University alum and Vanderbilt assistant Wallace Wade was hired as the new head coach.
+Shortly after head coach Xen Scott's death, Brown University alum and Vanderbilt assistant Wallace Wade was hired as the new Alabama football head coach.
 While Wade assisted Dan McGugin at Vanderbilt the Commodores went 15–0–2 over two seasons.
 The team saw success quickly, losing just one southern game in his first year when Florida upset the Tide to close the season.
 The 1924 team won the Southern Conference, upset by Centre in its only loss.
 In 1925, Wade would lead the team to an undefeated season capped with a Rose Bowl win over Washington for the team's first national championship.
 The win later became known as "the game that changed the South".
 Intent on building a dynasty, athletics director George Denny took advantage of the team's newfound popularity and began advertising the University of Alabama in metropolitan New York City newspapers.
 Students, football players and fans alike from the Northeast began enrolling at Alabama at such a rate that by 1930, over one-third of the student body was from out-of-state.
 The Crimson Tide repeated as national champions in 1926.
 Wade led the Crimson Tide to his third and last national championship in 1930.
 Wade was under fire after lackluster seasons in 1928 and 1929, which included narrow losses to Robert Neyland's Tennessee Volunteers.
-Wade submitted his resignation on April 30, with the caveat that he coach next season.
+As a result, Wade submitted his resignation on April 30, with the caveat that he coach next season.
 Tailback John Suther described the feeling before the Tennessee game that year, which Alabama won 18–6.
 "Coach Wade was boiling mad.
 He was like a blood-thirsty drill sergeant anyway, and those critics made him more fiery ...
 He challenged us to help him shut up the loudmouths that were making his life miserable."
 Wade finished his career at Alabama with an overall record of 61–13–3.
 Wade coached Hall of Fame player Pooley Hubert.
 Other notable players included Johnny Mack Brown, Hoyt Winslett, Fred Pickhard, Fred Sington, and Herschel Caldwell.
 Wade took the head coaching position at Duke in 1931.